Eaton Kitchen: wall removal

 But "demolish" sounds a little heroic.
 Really it was more like a "careful dismantling".

 Unlike in a home improvement show where people take sledgehammers to everything that moves, in the real world sometimes walls require some boring, non-smashy consideration.
 This wall, for example, contained plumbing (kitchen sink + dishwasher) and a fair amount of electrical, all of which needed to be properly trimmed, capped, and re-routed in anticipation of the next phase of construction.
-You could've bashed it apart and gotten better ratings for the episode, but the season would've been two unnecessary episodes longer.
+I suppose I could've bashed it apart and gotten better ratings for the episode, but the season would've been two unnecessary episodes longer.
 So in this case, I front loaded The Boring.

 And in the end, the cumulative thoughtfulness paid off: taking out the wall was definitely the right move.
 The shared windows and lighting of Eaton Kitchen's "eat-in kitchen" meant that both rooms-- the dining room + kitchen-- both felt bigger, even though technically the dining room had shrunk.